marxanweb/docs/user.md

 Deleting planning grids can only be done by admin users and should be done with great caution as those grids may be in use in any number of projects on that server.
 If they are deleted then the projects that reference them will no longer work correctly and it may not be possible to repair them.

 ### The Planning Units tab
-When a planning grid is used within a project, by default all of the planning units within the grid are used in the analysis.
+When a planning grid is used within a project, by default all of the planning units within the grid are used in the analysis with the same cost.
 If you want to change how these planning units are used, this is done through the Planning Units tab.
-This tab allows you to either manually include or exclude individual planning units, or to include all planning units which contain existing protected areas.
+This tab allows you to either manually include or exclude individual planning units, include all planning units which contain existing protected areas and to set custom costs for planning units.
 These are described in the sections below.

 <img src='images/tab_planning_units.png' title='Planning Units tab' class='docsImage'>